muneebhashone/next-chakra-graphql-starter/README.md

-# next-chakra-starter
+# next-chakra-graphql-starter

-Next-Chakra-Starter is a starter template (boilerplate) for building modern web applications with Next.js (TypeScript), Chakra UI, axios, react-query, react-icons, react-hook-form, and zustand.
-It provides a solid foundation for quickly prototyping and developing production-ready applications with a consistent UI design, robust state management, and efficient data fetching.
+next-chakra-graphql-starter is a starter template (boilerplate) for building modern full-stack web applications with Next.js (TypeScript), GraphQL Chakra UI, axios, react-query, react-icons, react-hook-form, and zustand.
+It provides a solid foundation for quickly prototyping and developing production-ready GraphQL API and applications with a consistent design, robust state management, and efficient data fetching.

-# Stack
+# Stack (Frontend)

 ✔ Next.js.